nskatti1/Fast-Robots/docs/lab3.rst

 Reflection
 --------------------------------------------------------------------------
 I learned a lot about soldering this lab mainly because I soldered for the first time in 4 years.
 I feel like I lack confidence, but I definitely have a lot more thanks to this lab.
 I messed up at least 3 times and had to redo it.
 I worry that some of my wires may be short now :(we will see how that impacts me as the labs progress.

+Sometimes the wires I soldered on to the TOF sensors got in the way and I had to redo data.
+I initially did not change the address of the one of the TOF sensors properly and it caused me some issues when debugging.

 Acknowledgments